 After a refreshing night’s sleep and waking up to the Sphinx outside your window, we’ll explore the Giza pyramids, the Sphinx itself, the Valley temple.
 You’ll have the opportunity to actually climb up inside the great pyramid, up into the King’s Chamber.
 After our pyramid visit, we’ll head out to visit the beautiful tombs of Idu & Qar.
 We’ll also position ourselves for a panoramic view of the Giza plateau.
 Fancy a brief jaunt on a camel?
 Why not, you’re at the pyramids!

 Come nightfall, experience one of the many benefits to staying directly in front of this complex-–the nightly laser light show!
 Sure, it may not have been updated since the mid-70’s but it’s a hoot, and you have a front row seat from the convenience of your own room or the guesthouse rooftop.

-The next morning we’ll visit the awe-inspiring Egyptian museum, the final resting place of priceless treasures from this ancient civilization.
-The newly relocated museum houses the world’s largest collection of Pharaonic relics, and we’ll marvel at the enormous sarcophagi, statues, jewelry, and the magnificent golden masterpieces of King Tut.
+The next morning we’ll visit the Egyptian museum, the final resting place of priceless treasures from this ancient civilization.
+This museum houses the world’s largest collection of Pharaonic relics, and we’ll marvel at the enormous sarcophagi, statues, jewelry, and the magnificent golden masterpieces of King Tut.